First recorded (as “Parade of the Tin Soldiers”) by Russian Orchestra (1911).

 First US recording by The Vincent Lopez Orchestra (1922).

 From the wiki:”‘The Parade of the Wooden Soldiers’ (originally titled ‘Parade of the Tin Soldiers’) was composed in 1897 for solo piano by Leon Jessel who later published it for orchestra in 1905, as ‘Opus 123’.
 In 1911, Russian impresario Nikita Balieff chose Jessel’s whimsically rakish ‘Parade of the Tin Soldiers’ for a choreography routine in his ‘The Bat’ vaudeville revue, changing the title to ‘The Parade of the Wooden Soldiers’.
-(A link below goes to a 1911 Berlin recording of ‘The Parade of the Tin Soldiers’ for Russian distribution.)
-Balieff’s wooden-soldier choreography referenced a legend regarding Tsar Paul I: that he left his parade grounds without issuing a ‘halt’ order to the marching soldiers, so they marched to Siberia before being remembered and ordered back.
+Balieff’s wooden-soldier choreography referenced a legend regarding Tsar Paul I: that he left his parade grounds without issuing a ‘halt’ order to his marching soldiers, so they marched to Siberia before being remembered and ordered back.

 First recorded by Vikki Carr (US #115/AUS #5 1962).